nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Flow
 1. The user enters the command, eg. `feid eid/37` where employee with Id 37 is to be found.
 2. The parser will instantiate the corresponding `Id` object constructed from the argument associated with the prefix `eid/`.
-3. A predicate checking for the specified Id is initialized and the command is executed with the predicate.
+3. A predicate checking for the specified Id is instantiated and the command is executed with the predicate.
 4. It first verifies that an employee with the specified Id exists.
 5. If the employee exists, the `filteredEmployeeList` is updated to only contain the employee with Id of 37 and the UI will display only the employee.